Various Thoughts About My Work

 as postage.
 This is not about printing errors,

-such as inverted images, or mistakes in colors or perferations.
+such as inverted images, or mistakes in colors or

-Rather, place names have been mis-attributed
+perferations.
+Rather, place names have been

-and people have been wrongly identified.
-But
+mis-attributed and people have been wrongly identified.

-involve music or musicians.
+I know which involve music or musicians.

 [September 19, 2019]